Mags-and-Smitty-Clustering-Project/group/readme.md

 5. Run classification and linear regression models on the data based on earlier findings.
 Analyse these results.

 6. Provide suggestions and indicate next steps that could be performed.

 **For Further Exploration :
+1. Find the closest individually related feature to quality and combine that with every other feature and bounce it off of the quality to pinpoint which feature could indicate what makes the best wines.

+2. Explore the influence of other phytochemical additives to wine in relationship to its quality, specifically sulphates (potassium sulphate).

 **For Further Modelling :
+1. Change hyperparameters on the Decision Tree Classifier and Random Forest models, in an attempt to find a model that is less overfit.
+This by reducing features and / or trialling different numbers of branches.

+2. Model the relationship between sulphates and wine quality.

 **Steps To Reproduce :
 1. Assure the presence of a Python environment on your computer.

 2. Import :
 - Python libraries pandas, numpy, matplotlib, seaborn and scipy,
 - The red and white Wine Quality databases from https://data.world/food/wine-quality and save the file locally, and
 - Pre-existing or self-created data 'acquire' and 'prepare' modules.

 3. Tidy the data.

-4. Explore using graphs, statistical evaluation, clustering and modelling.
+4. Explore using graphs, statistical evaluation, feature engineering, clustering and modelling.

 5. Evaluate, analyse and form conclusions and recommendations and indicate next steps.